 - 1. Click the System tab, and then click the General Settings tab. - 2.
-In the Name field, give the camera a meaningful name. - 3.
-In the Location field, describe the camera's location. - 4.
-Select the Lens Distortion Correction checkbox to turn lens distortion correction on or off.
-Enabling this option helps attenuate the barrel distortion effect caused by wide-angle lenses.
-Applying this configuration will enable lens distortion correction for all camera heads and the camera will reboot in the process. - 5.
-Select any of the Overlay Settings checkboxes to display and stamp that information on the camera's video stream.
-The options are: - Display Date-Selecting the Display Date checkbox also enables the Date Format dropdown menu.
-From the list, choose the date format. - Display Time - Display GMT Offset - Display Name - Display Location - 6.
-In the Time Settings area, select how the camera keeps time. - To manually set the camera's date and time, enter the time zone on this page. - Select the Automatically adjust clock for Daylight Savings Time checkbox, if required. - To auto-synchronize the camera's date and time with an NTP server, configure the NTP server on the Network and Security tab, Network page.
-See the section titled Configuring the Network Settings.
+In the Name field, give the camera a meaningful General name.
+(Optional) Give each head a meaningful name. - 3.
+In the Location field, describe the camera's General location.
+(Optional) Give each head a meaningful location. - 4.
+From the Mode drop-down menu, select the mode in which the camera will operate.
+This option is only applicable for select cameras. - Full Feature This is the standard operating mode that offers the full functionality of the camera. - High Framerate This mode will use the maximum image rate possible but will disable sabotage detection on the Sarix Modular camera.
+Sabotage detection is available in full feature mode. - 5.
+Select the Disable device status LEDs check box to disable the camera LED indicators. - 6.
+Select any of the Overlay Settings check boxes to display and stamp that information on the camera's video stream.
+The options are: - Display Date-Selecting the Display Date check box also enables the Date Format drop-down menu.
+From the list, choose the date format. - Display Time - Display GMT Offset - Display Name - Display Location - 7.
+In the Time Settings area, select how the camera keeps time. - To manually set the camera's date and time, enter the time zone on this page. - Select the Automatically adjust clock for Daylight Savings Time check box, if required. - To auto-synchronize the camera's date and time with an NTP server, configure the NTP server on the Network and Security tab, Network page.
+See the section titled Configuring the Network